FN Model 30-11

 The FN Model 30-11 is a Belgian bolt-action sniper rifle, manufactured between 1976 and 1986.

 Derived from the FN Model 30, based on the Mauser action dating to the G98, with three-piece bolt and a five-round magazine.
 The trigger and stock are both adjustable, the stock by means of butt spacers.
 The furniture is wood.
 The rifle features a flash hider, as well as a standard rear-folding bipod (same as the FN MAG).
 The standard sights are micrometer-adjustable iron, but the usual fitting is an Anschütz four-power 28 mm telescope; a nightscope can be fitted, if desired.

-No longer manufactured by FN, the Model 30-11 remains in service with Belgian police and military, as well as military forces in several countries.
+No longer manufactured by FN, the Model 30-11 remains in service with Belgian police and military.

+History

+The rifle was introduced in 1975.
+FN's marketing was predominantly geared towards law enforcement, but the Model 30-11 was also shown to military customers.
+It was mainly marketed by FN's Departement Police (department for police).